dsayed-msft/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-with-no-engine.md

 ---
 title: Create a Game Development Virtual Machine with no game engine installed
-description: Get up and running with a Windows 10 or Server 2019 Game Development Virtual Machine that common game development tools pre-installed.
+description: Get up and running with a Windows 10 or Server 2019 Game Development Virtual Machine that includes common game development tools pre-installed.
 author: cshea15
 ms.topic: quickstart
 ms.date: 12/1/2022